TobiasRothlin/GeoAdminJsApi/README.md

 This collection currently contains four functions.
 These functions are designed to interact with the [geo.admin Api3](https://api3.geo.admin.ch).

+To test the functions implemented in this js file.
+I exported the postman json collection I used and added to this repo (GeoAdminApi.postman_collection.json).

 ## Overview

 The four functions are: